-Figure 9: Industry Aggregation Manager

-For most of the detail types, you will find some default aggregations built by REMI.
+Figure 19: Industry Aggregation Manager For most of the detail types, you will find some default aggregations built by REMI.
 You can view these default aggregations to see how they categorize details and also duplicate them if you would like to make a small change.
-For making a completely new aggregation, click the "New Aggregation" button at the bottom of the aggregation list.
+For making a completely new aggregation, click the New Aggregation button at the bottom of the aggregation list.
 Depending on your model and the detail type, you may be prompted to choose what level of detail you would like to use in building the aggregation.
 For example, a 70-sector model would be able to create industry aggregations using the default 70 sectors or, optionally, using 23 sectors instead.
 Creating a custom aggregation will open the Aggregation Editor.
-To build an aggregation using the Aggregation Editor, simply create some groups using the "Add Group" button, give them meaningful names, and then drag details from the left-hand list box onto the groups.
+The first decision you need to make is whether to make a Strict or Flexible aggregation.
+The difference between each option is detailed within the selection gallery.
+It is also possible to change this later, although when switching from Flexible to Strict some changes will be made to your aggregation groups to make them valid for a Strict aggregation.
+To build an aggregation using the Aggregation Editor, simply create some groups using the Add Group button, give them meaningful names, and then drag details from the left-hand list box onto the groups.
 In long lists of details, it may be useful to use the search box to filter the list.
-Groups and details can be deleted by selecting them and clicking the "Delete Selection" button, and details can be moved between groups or back to the left-hand list box by dragging.
+Groups and details can be deleted by selecting them and clicking the Delete Selection button, and details can be moved between groups or back to the left-hand list box by dragging.
 There are additional detail-moving features located in the right-click menu.
 Using the Aggregation Editor to create a region aggregation includes a map as an additional tool.
 Regions listed in either list box can be selected using the map (hold shift while dragging to multi-select on the map) and the map also serves to visually indicate how your regions are being aggregated.

-Figure 10: Region Aggregation Editor

-Once finished, the aggregation will appear on the Aggregation Manager's list and can be given a name.
+Figure 20: Region Aggregation Editor Once finished, the aggregation will appear on the Aggregation Manager's list and can be given a name.
 This saved aggregation will now be available when creating policy variables with the same detail type.
 Instead of selecting from the regular detail list, you will be able to select from groups you created when building the aggregation.
 In some cases, where policy variables only allow a subset of the full detail list (such as industry policy variables that exclude farm and government industries), your aggregation will be automatically filtered to remove excluded details and groups containing only excluded details.
 Similarly, results can also be displayed at the level of your aggregation groups rather than the regular detail list.

-Custom Results

-Custom results allow users to create new result variables by performing operations on the default results or other custom results.
+Custom Results Custom results allow users to create new result variables by performing operations on the default results or other custom results.
 There are three methods to create custom results: Adjust by Constant Factors, Define Equation, and Weighted Spreading.
-All three types of custom results can be created through the Custom Results Manager shown in Figure 11.
+All three types of custom results can be created through the Custom Results Manager shown in Figure 21.
 When you select a method under "Create Custom Result," a Custom Result Builder window appears where you can specify how your result is calculated.
 The Custom Results Manager lists your custom results along with their method type, the original result that was adjusted (called the "base variable") and which types of forecasts can display the variable.
 The manager also has several right-click options, including one to change the name and description of a custom result.
 The rightmost column of the manager contains buttons to edit and delete custom results.